-Administration: An executive director may be appointed by the town council to supervise the harbor staff and reports both to the commission and to the town administrator.
+During 2000 and 2001 the town and the commission looked for a permanent supervise the harbor staff and reports both to the commission and to the town administrator.
 The harbor staff consists of a harbormaster, a harbor clerk, and additional personnel as needed.
 The executive director is nominated by the town administrator and appointed by the town council.
-The harbormaster is nominated by the town administrator and appointed by the Town Council.
+The harbormaster is recommended by the Executive Director, AND appointed nominated by the town administrator and appointed by the Town Council.
 The harbormaster reports to the executive director and under the executive director's supervision, enforces the policy guidance of the harbor management ordinance and of the commission.
 The harbor clerk also reports to the executive director.